chris4jahn/Cloud-Coffeebreak/_posts/2024-10-01-azure-cost-optimization-part-1-know-your-costs.md

 When you are familiar with your existing costs it becomes more important to allocate your costs to teams, products, environments, etc. That's the point when you have to implement
 1. a hierarchy using management groups, subscriptions and resource groups
-2. a taging strategy to fill the gaps of the hierarchy or adding additional value
+2. a taging strategy to fill the gaps of the hierarchy or adding additional value Why is this important?
+If the overall costs remains flat but one team did a good job with savings and another is filling up the gap  to being able to deliver an update out be features faster you want to be aware of that.

 ## Other posts in the cost optimization series